 Manzanitas require excellent drainage, but they can tolerate poor soil and in fact prefer rocky or sandy, acid soils to rich, heavy ones.
 To get quick coverage from low groundcover types, plant about 2 ft. apart, then mulch to suppress weeds and encourage rooting along stems.
 The first summer after planting any manzanita, water every 4–7 days, depending on the weather.
 Once established, plants in warm-summer areas generally thrive on once-a-month watering in well-drained soil; in heavy soil and where summers are cool, they need less frequent irrigation.
 You may get away with watering just once or twice a summer.

 Regular pruning is not required.
 To make plants denser and more uniformly compact, pinch new spring growth to force branching.
 On types with interesting branch structure, remove any limbs that detract from effect.
 Don’t cut into bare wood; plants won’t send out new growth.Arctostaphylos columbiana

-Native to the mountains of southwest Oregon, this shrublet grows 1 ft. high, 2 ft. wide, and is covere...
+Native to the mountains of southwest Oregon, this shrublet grows to 1 ft. high and 2 ft. wide, and is ...

 Slower growing than the species; to 4–5 ft. high but is generally clipped lower.
 Small leaves, d...